 The last part of the process is to slip on the collars, and pull the forward portion of the cable as tight as you can, and tighten at least one of the clamps.
 After that, tighten the rest of the clamps.

 This is what you should see once you’ve removed all of the pliers and what have you.
 You will probably need to tighten the adjustment on the e-brake handle as well as adjust the drum brake itself to get the rest of the slack out of the line.
 You may even need to come back and tighten the cables by the splice as I’ve already described once you’ve put a few miles on the setup.

 I understand that the Skyline R33 cables are long enough to reach the T-bar by rerouting the cables through the sub frame as you would on the S13.
 I have seen a few shops who have been selling R33 cables for around $120.
 If anyone can confirm this, please let me know.

 As I’ve said, the best setup has a properly supported cable.
 If the R33 works as I’ve read, it is the #1 solution.
 It allows proper support of the cables with a factory made cable.

-cvc9216 from Zilvia confirmed that the R33 GETS cables will work.
+cvc9216 from Zilvia confirmed that the R33 GTS cables will work.
 Thanks!

 cdlong from Freshalloy also included that the R33 cables can be factory installed (as in routed through the original location).
-The cables are $90 at www.mynismo.com Thanks for the info!
+Thanks for the info!